Invest via a company: beware tax traps

 - Helen Curtis

 Beware if you invest in a company via a company.
-You pay corporation tax on the gain & tax on dividends.
-Individuals who invest obtain entrepreneur’s relief.
+You pay corporation tax on the gain arising when the company sells its investment and then more tax on dividends paid to extract the gain into your personal hands.
+This compares with individuals who invest personally and who may then obtain entrepreneur’s relief and pay only 10% tax.

 This warning results from a meeting with one unfortunate entrepreneur.
 He invested in a start up, acquiring shares, via his wholly owned company (Holdco).
-Beware: The tax consequences are disastrous, if you hold investments via a company.
-Tax efficient choices include:
+The tax consequences can be disastrous but this does depend upon your personal circumstances.
+More tax efficient choices could include:

 - Structures that maximise entrepreneurs relief.